This article explains what in-life product management is and how it fits within the Product Management Lifecycle.

 The high-level process that any product-based business goes through is the same.
-It can be summarised in Fig.1 below.
+It can be summarized in the figure below.

 As a company, we’re looking for opportunities (new product ideas) that can make us money.
 Once we’ve chosen one, we have to get it to market by either building the product ourselves, buying it from someone else, or partnering with another company.